Hrita0910/Fault_Detection_HVAC/README.md

-# HVAC Chiller Anomaly Detection
+# HVAC Fault and Anomaly Detection

 A machine learning-based approach to detect anomalies in HVAC chiller systems using the Building Data Genome Project 2 dataset.
 This project identifies potential equipment faults and inefficiencies in commercial building cooling systems.